Flopchamp/fishcrew-Connect/README.md

 # fishcrew-Connect
-# And application that connect Boat owners to skilled fishermen.
+An application that connect Boat owners to skilled fishermen.
-PROPOSED FEATURES
+#PROPOSED FEATURES
 Core Features:
 User Management:
 1.Boat owners can post job an listings, browse available workers, and rate them after the job.